Bill Edwards (businessman)

-Bill Edwards is an American businessman.
-He owns numerous properties in St. Petersburg, Florida.
+Bill Edwards (born Edward Francis Sylvia; January 27, 1945 – August 27, 2026) was an American businessman.
+He owned numerous properties in St. Petersburg, Florida.

-Biography
+Background

 Bill Edwards was born on January 27, 1945, and grew up in New Bedford, Massachusetts.
 He served in the United States Marine Corps during the Vietnam War, earning a Purple Heart.
 After the war, he moved to Detroit and entered the mortgage business.
 Born Edward Francis Sylvia III, he changed his name to William Larry Edwards when he moved to Detroit.

+Edwards died on August 27, 2026, at the age of 81, from multiple organ failure and pneumonia.

 Philanthropy

-Bill Edwards regularly gives to charities in and around the Tampa Bay area.
+Edwards regularly gave to charities in and around the Tampa Bay area.

 In 2010, Edwards donated $2.5 million to All Children's Hospital.
 The funds were designated for the endowment of the hospital's music therapy program and the re-establishment of a music therapy student internship program.
 Additionally, the donation supported the expansion of programming and access to the GetWellNetwork patient education and information system via bedside televisions.

 In 2011, Bill Edwards established his own non-profit organization, the Bill Edwards Foundation for the Arts, with an initial donation of $1 million.
 This funding has allowed the foundation to expand and present over 340 culturally diverse shows annually, with approximately 75% of these performances selling out.
 By 2024, more than 240,000 schoolchildren had participated in activities sponsored by the foundation.
 In 2025 he received the Tampa Bay Lightning Hero Award.
 Edwards was given a $50,000 donation from the Lightning Foundation and the Lightning Community Hero program.
 The full amount went to his foundation to support transportation for students attending the Mahaffey Youth Field Trips.

-Business Activity
+Business activity

 Real-estate

 In 2009, Edwards purchased the Treasure Island Yacht Club for $15 million.
 Then later in 2022, he would sell the club for $15 million again.
 He cited a zoning dispute as the reason for the sale.

 The Baywalk retail plaza was struggling and went up for sale in 2011.
 Bill Edwards purchased it for $5.2 million and had it renamed to Sundial.
 It went under construction and would open with a new floor with new fine dining restaurants.
 Eleven years later, Edwards would then sell Sundial for $27.5 million.
 Edwards invested somewhere between $30 and $40 million into Sundial during his ownership.

 Edwards purchased the "Tropicana Block" in 2014 for a price of $12 million, paid in cash.

 In early 2021, Bill Edwards sold one of his two houses on Snell Isle for $5.35 million.
 This property was a guest home and had a footprint of over eight thousand square feet, with 5 bedrooms, 3 bathrooms, and 2 half bathrooms.
 Before the sale, the combination of this guest house and the other next-door property was valued at nearly $20 million.